SEXUAL SLAVERY AND EXPLOITATION

 *Quoted on page 27 of Polaris' Human Trafficking in Illicit Massage Businesses report

 *Name has been changed to protect client's identity.
-The woman in the photograph is not known to have been exploited.
+No identifiable women in our communications are known to have been exploited.